UIPath-Trainers-Automation-Suite-v2/uipath-automation-7/Documentation/README.md

 ## Usage
 - To run this project from UiPath Studio, follow these steps:
     - Open the **Main.xaml** and select *Run* from the **Debug File** drop down.
+    - Enter the organization name that you want the repositories to be forked to.
+    - Select the excel file containing the list of repositories to fork.

 ## Contributors
 ### Team 2